frc-emotion/java_tutorial/variables_data_types.md

 'b' '\b' '"'
 ```

-> Another popular method of storing characters is ASCII
+> ASCII is another system for storing characters

 **Boolean**